Arthi-chaud/Gladitek/README.md

 ```bash
 gladitek --gladir $GLADIR --full
 ```

-**Warning** If you are a pedago, the use of this option should be minimied
+**Warning**: If you are a pedago, the use of this option should be minimied
 Note: the first time, you will be ask to authenticate via OAuth2.

 To clear your calendars: